Subito-it/SBTUITestTunnel/Documentation/Usage.md

 The stubbing/monitoring/throttling and rewrite methods of the library require a `SBTRequestMatch` object in order to determine whether they should react to a certain network request.

-You can specify a regex on the URL, multiple regex on the query (in `POST` and `PUT` requests they will match against the body) and HTTP method using one of the several class methods availabel.
+You can specify a regex on the URL, multiple regex on the query (in `POST` and `PUT` requests they will match against the body) and HTTP method using one of the several class methods available.

 #### Query parameter